The Mitten Tree Story-related Math Activities for Preschoolers

 Pin It For Later

-If you are in a rush and don’t have time to read the post and download the printable but want to save it for later, pin this to your Math board on Pinterest for later.
+If you are in a rush and don’t have time to read the post and download the printable but want to save it for later, pin this to your Math board on Pinterest.

 The Mitten Tree Math Pack

-I hope these ideas help you not only for the Mitten Tree Day celebration but also as part of your lesson plans for Winter.
+I hope these ideas help you not only for the Mitten Tree Day celebration but also in your Winter lesson plans.

 Be happy, safe, and creative.
 I wish you well.